 Most dogs also prefer to be in an area of the house that is regularly used, so that they can see people coming and going now and again.
 However, if your confined dog seems to get upset by people or other dogs going past, then you may need to find a quieter spot.
 Bear in mind that your dog won’t be able to escape from noisy family games or arguments.

-- If the crate is very small, then do not place it next to a radiator as the dog will overheat.
+- If the crate is small, do not place it next to a radiator as the dog will overheat.

 - Always have fresh water available inside the crate.